Ritika-2706/q-learning/README.md

 ## RESULT:
-Thus, the optimal policy for the given RL environment using Q-Learning and compare the state values with the Monte Carlo method is successfully completed.
+Thus, Q-Learning outperformed Monte Carlo in finding the optimal policy and state values for the RL problem.